kids-first/kf-lib-data-ingest/README.md

 Run kidsfirst -h to see all commands and descriptions.

 ### Debug
+During the development of a study ingest, a user will likely need to go through an iterative process of tweaking the extract configs, running ingest up until the load stage, and inspecting the transformed data which will be in the form of the standard concept graph.
+In order to thoroughly debug or inspect the graph, the developer will need a rich way to visualize and query the data in the graph.

+To accomplish this, the concept graph may be loaded into a Neo4j graph database, where it can then be visualized and queried through Neo4j's built-in browser application.

 #### Setup Neo4j graph database using Docker
 1. To start a new neo4j docker container named `graph-db` do: